William G. Miner was born on June 26, 1864 near Humbert, Somerset County, PA, the son of Henry A. and Matilda (Rose) Miner.

 Later that year, in October, they drove to Toledo, Ohio to visit Louise's brother William M. Balsley.
 During that trip, reported the Courier, they "also motored to Detroit....
 While in Toledo they visited Fort Meigs, Turkey Foot and Fallen Timbers."
 In November 1935, Louise and her sister Mae hosted a multi-party dinner for their aged father in East Connellsville, who by coincidence of fate enjoyed a birthday within a few days of Louise's son Charles and grandson Charles, along with two other Balsley family members.

 Son Charles Woodrow Miner (1913-1976) was born in 1913.
-He married Mabel Kathryn (or "Catherine") Sickles (1916- ? ), daughter of Newton Sickles of Revere, a coal mining community near Uniontown.
+When he was 18 years of age, he was united in holy matrimony with 15-year-old Mabel Kathryn (or "Catherine") Sickles (1916- ? ), daughter of Newton Sickles of Revere, a coal mining community near Uniontown.
 They eloped to Oakland, Garrett County, MD on July 31, 1931, with their nuptials taking place in the Methodist Episcopal Church, and with Rev. Dawson officiating.
-The news of their wedding was reported in the Courier.
-He was age 18 at the time.
-They had one son, Charles William Miner.
-The Miners lived in Uniontown circa August 1935, when they visited Charles' parents in East Connellsville for a week, an event which made the gossip columns of the Connellsville Daily Courier.
-When the federal census was enumerated in 1940, Mabel at age 23 headed a household in Uniontown with their six-year-old son, but Charles' whereabouts are not yet known.
-Later, Charles lived in New Jersey circa 1958.
+The news of their wedding was reported in the Connellsville Daily Courier.
+The couple went on to produce one son, Charles William Miner.
+The Miners dwelled in Uniontown circa August 1935, when they visited Charles' parents in East Connellsville for a week, an event which made the gossip columns of the Connellsville Daily Courier.
+When the federal census was enumerated in 1940, Mabel at age 23 headed a household in Uniontown with their six-year-old son, but Charles' whereabouts at that time are not yet known.
+Later, Charles relocated to New Jersey and was there in 1958.
 He passed away in 1976, at age 63, and is buried beside his brother William -- but otherwise alone -- in the Union Dale #3 Cemetery on Pittsburgh's North Side.
-Son Charles William Miner (1934- ? ) wed Waltraud Marie Jurka, a native of Jagendork, Slovakia, and had two sons, Charles William Miner Jr. and Howard Acklin Miner.
-Circa 1981, Charles William and family made their home in Fayetteville, NC, and are mentioned in Luther Grimm's Grim and Grimm families book.
+Mabel's fate is not yet known.

 Son William Espy Miner (1919-1986) was born on June 1, 1919 and was named in part after an uncle.
 He was an optician, with his practice based in Pittsburgh circa 1959.
 He married Margaret Hightower ( ? -1971) on Dec.
 22, 1938, when he was age 19.
 The Miners went on to have three children -- Linda Virginia Pringle Johns, Josephine Kavanaugh Downs and William Clyde Miner.
 By 1941, the family had relocated to Birmingham, AL, and William is believed to have served in the U.S. Armed Forces during World War II.
 Later, they returned to their home region of Pittsburgh, residing at 160 Henderson Street and at 2520 Spring Garden Avenue on the North Side.
 William is remembered as being "hilarious" with a "crazy" sense of humor that runs in this branch of the family.
 Margaret passed away in Pittsburgh on April 21, 1971, with her obituary printed in the Pittsburgh Press.
 William survived her by 15 years.
 He died on March 6, 1986, at the age of 73, on Pittsburgh's North Side.
 Funeral services were held in the McDonald-Linn Funeral Home in Bellevue, with his obituary also published in the Press.
 He was buried between his wife and brother Charles in Union Dale #3 Cemetery on Pittsburgh's North Side, following a service led by Rev. Clayton Sheridan.
 Their grave markers were photographed by the founder of this website circa 1995.

-Son Harold Donald Miner Sr. (1924- ? ) was born on May 17, 1924 in Hopwood, Fayette County.
-At the age of 23, on June 29, 1947, he married 17-year-old Mary Lou Perkins ( ? - ? ), daughter of coal miner William R. and Mary (Oros) Perkins of Uniontown.
-They had two sons -- Harold Donald Miner Jr. and Douglas Alan Miner.
-Harold Sr. served in World War II, attached to the 6th Cavalry Reconnaisance Squadron.
+Son Harold Donald Miner Sr. (1924-1998) was born on May 17, 1924 in Hopwood, Fayette County.
+At the age of 23, on June 29, 1947, he was united in the bonds of holy matrimony with 17-year-old Mary Lou Perkins (1929- ? ), daughter of coal miner William R. and Mary (Oros) Perkins of Uniontown.
+Together, they produced a family of two sons -- Harold Donald Miner Jr. and Douglas Alan Miner.
+Harold Sr. served with the U.S. Army in World War II, attached to the 6th Cavalry Reconnaisance Squadron.
 During the duration of the war, he was stationed in Rhineland, Ardennes and Central America.
 He is pictured in the book, Heroes All, a service album of soldiers from Uniontown and South Union Township.
 He lived in Lorain, near Cleveland, OH circa 1958-1963.
-After the death of Harold's father in 1958, Harold's widowed mother moved into their home in Lorain, and died there the week before Christmas 1963.
-Circa 1981, they resided at Amherst, OH.
-In 1970, son Harold Donald Miner Jr. married Noel (?).
-Nothing more of their fates is known.
+After the death of Harold's father in 1958, Harold's widowed mother moved into their home in Lorain, and spent the balance of her life there.
+She died there the week before Christmas 1963.
+Circa 1981, the Miners resided at Amherst, Lorain County, OH, where Harold is believed to have been employed as a supervisor for retail shoe store businesses.
+He was a member of several Masons-related organizations and served a term as president of the Ohio Buckeye Club.
+The couple relocated to Central Florida in 1988 and settled in the town of Tavares, Lake County at the address of 3426 Manatee Road.
+They are known to have attended the Episcopal Church.
+Sadly, at the age of 74, Harold passed into eternity on Aug.
+1, 1998.
+His remains were lowered into honored rest in Florida National Cemetery in Bushnell, Sumter County, and an obituary was published in the Orlando Sentinel.
+Mary Lou's fate is not yet known.

 ~ Daughter Minnie (Miner) Parker ~